Britain calls for European naval mission to counter Iran's 'piracy'

 The British announcement signals a potential shift from Washington’s major European allies who so far have been cool to U.S. requests that they beef up their military presence in the Gulf, for fear of feeding the confrontation there.

+It is unclear how much influence Britain may have in Europe given it is about to have a new prime minister, widely expected to be Boris Johnson, who takes over a country divided over Brexit, its planned departure from the European Union.

-Nevertheless, Hunt made a point of saying that the proposal would not involve contributing European military power to back Washington’s hardline stance against Iran.
+Hunt made a point of saying that the maritime protection proposal would not involve contributing European military power to back Washington’s hardline stance against Iran.

+The proposed new maritime protection mission “will not be part of the U.S. maximum pressure policy on Iran because we remain committed to preserving the Iran nuclear agreement”, he said.

+In Nicaragua, Iranian Foreign Minister Mohammad Javad Zarif accused the British tanker of endangering shipping by turning off its signal for longer than permitted and by “passing through the wrong channel.”

+Zarif said Iran’s actions were not in retaliation for the British capture of an Iranian tanker two weeks earlier in Gibraltar and he warned the West against “starting a conflict,” saying Tehran was not seeking confrontation.

-Washington’s major European allies Britain, France and Germany all opposed a decision last year by U.S. President Donald Trump to abandon an international agreement that promised Iran access to trade in return for accepting curbs on its nuclear programme.
+Washington’s major European allies Britain, France and Germany all opposed U.S. President Donald Trump decision last year to abandon an international agreement that gave Iran access to trade in return for accepting curbs on its nuclear programme.

-The new mission “will not be part of the U.S. maximum pressure policy on Iran because we remain committed to preserving the Iran nuclear agreement”, Hunt said.
+In the latest element of the U.S. pressure campaign, the United States said it had sanctioned China’s state-run energy company Zhuhai Zhenrong Co Ltd for allegedly violating restrictions imposed on Iran’s oil sector, U.S. Secretary of State Mike Pompeo said.

-The Europeans have tried to stay neutral as tension has risen between Tehran and Washington.
+The Europeans have tried to stay neutral as tensions have risen between Tehran and Washington.
 But Britain was plunged directly into the crisis on July 4 when it seized an Iranian tanker off Gibraltar accused of violating sanctions on Syria.

 Iran repeatedly threatened to retaliate, culminating with its seizure of the Stena Impero on Friday using the same tactics - commandos rappelling to the deck from helicopters - that British Royal Marines had used aboard Iran’s own ship.

-The United States has an aircraft carrier strike group in the Gulf and a navy that is far more powerful than those of all its European allies put together.
+The United States has an aircraft carrier strike group in the Gulf and a navy that is far more powerful than those of all its European allies combined.
 But it has made a point in recent weeks of saying it cannot protect shipping on its own.

-Asked about the capture of the British ship earlier on Monday, U.S. Secretary of State Mike Pompeo said: “The responsibility ... falls to the United Kingdom to take care of their ships.”
+Asked about the capture of the British ship, Pompeo said: “The responsibility ... falls to the United Kingdom to take care of their ships.”

+Almost a fifth of the oil consumed globally passes through the Strait of Hormuz.

-In a separate development that could generate more tension, Iran said on Monday it had arrested 17 spies working for the CIA and sentenced some of them to death, an announcement Trump dismissed as “totally false”.
+In a separate development that could generate more tensions, Iran said it had arrested 17 spies working for the CIA and sentenced some of them to death, an announcement Trump called “totally false”.

 Iranian state television published images it said showed CIA officers who had been in touch with the suspected spies.
 The Ministry of Intelligence said the 17 spies had been arrested in the 12 months to March 2019.